Upgrade Guide

 Carbon 3

 In Carbon v3, PHPDoc annotations have been converted to real types.
-Methods that previously accepted different argument types may now throw a TypeError
+Methods that previously accepted different argument types may now throw a TypeError.

-For instance, this example will now throw an error if config('apiato.api.expires-in')
+For instance, this example will now throw an error if config('apiato.api.expires-in') returns a string:

 Passport::tokensExpireIn(Carbon::now()->addMinutes(config('apiato.api.expires-in')));